eezstreet/SWATEliteForce/README.md

 	- Added new ammo types: 000 Buck, 0 buck, 1 buck, 4 buck
 	- Renamed "12 Gauge Slug" -> "Sabot Slug"
 	- Can breach doors; chance to breach is dependent on ammo type
-* Added two new head armor items:
+* Added three new head armor items:
 	- Riot Helmet: Offers slightly less protection than the Helmet, but also cuts Pepper Spray and Gas durations in half
 	- ProArmor Helmet: Offers highest possible protection, but confers no other bonuses.
+	- S10 Helmet: Offers protection from CS gas and pepper spray, as well as ballistic protection.
+However, it is bulky and restricts the field of view.
 * Added new weapons from the SAS mod, most have a suppressor as well:
 	- ARWEN 37: Dedicated grenade launcher with flashlight and 5-round magazine. (no silenced version)
 	- SG552 Commando: Versatile assault rifle